the microsegment

 What Every Software Engineer Needs to Know about the World's Most Over-Hyped Technology

 Whenever you hear people speak about containers and container networking, there is a high chance of the Service Mesh coming up as a topic.
 It is a real hype and while being on the twitters i discovered this great article by William Morgan of @BuoyantIO, the creator of Linkerd.
-William does a great job of explaining the technology, the use cases, what to use it for and what not and i have a couple of comments to add:

 Mitre ATT&CK and Segmentation

-When people think about their strategic IT security projects, they often think of the last incident they were affected of and try to mitigate that, often by using technology only.
 This is a valid approach and probably is not so wrong, because we often see waves of incidents rolling in, the wannacry wave, other ransomware waves, certain exploit kits or malware waves.
 So it makes some sense to concentrate on those threats when they happen.
+Of course you should have done something long before it hit you or other people, but the nature of IT security is that this hardly ever happens.